lornevgreen/CloudBank-V2/README.md

 bank_server =  https://bank.CloudCoin.com/ (Use the name of the local host)

-The time will always be in ISO 8601 zulu time.
+The time will always be in ISO 8601 Zulu time.

 For security, the system admin must setup SSL and limit the servers that can connect to this web server.
 ----------------------------------------------------------------